rugbyprof/2143-Object-Oriented-Programming/Assignments/06-T01/README.md

 - Be able to write a complete class definition (**no implementation**)
 - For example:
   - Write a class that represents a point in 2D space.
-  - Your point does not need to hold floating point numbers
+  - Your point does not need to hold floating point numbers.
-  - It should have a default constructor, and an overloaded constructor
+  - It should have a default constructor, and an overloaded constructor.
-  - You should be able to `Move` a point by adding some values to the x and y
+  - You should be able to `Move` a point by adding some values to the x and y.
-  - You should be able to `Jump` the point by resetting the x and y values
+  - You should be able to `Jump` the point by resetting the x and y values.

 ```cpp
 class Point{